Network Structure & Governance

 - To work in close collaboration with the Network’s Advisory Group.

-- Dr Mat Jones, Associate Professor, University of the West of England
+- Dr Liz Jenkinson, Associate Professor, University of the West of England

-- Monica Kanwar, Director of Health, Safety and Sustainability, University of Hertfordshire
+- Monica Kanwar, Director of Workplace Health and Safety, University of York

 Terms of Reference: